Planning on getting trim for your windows? You need to check out these exterior window trim ideas that would be perfect for your home!

 Choosing the right window trim for your home is essential to make sure your windows are in line with the aesthetic of the rest of your house.
 If your house lacks a dynamic exterior design, sticking with bold window trim can enhance your curb appeal.
 If your home is complete with existing trim and does not need extra styling, it's best to stick to a simple trim.

 All trims for exterior windows are available in PVC material, an excellent alternative to wood trim that doesn't rot or age.
-If you're looking to install window trim in PVC material, Hardie Boys is the way to go.
+If you're looking to install window trim in PVC material, HB Elements is the way to go.

 They can install window trim and other PVC components to complete your entire exterior, including millwork and molding, rafter tails, brackets, columns, louvers, pergolas, and trellises.